… This post contains some affiliate links. Which is kinda the whole point of the story …

 How travel affiliate programs work

-Travel affiliate programs work the way all sorts of other affiliate programs work, and that’s by placing special links on websites or sharing them through social media so a business can tell how someone found them and pay a little something for the referral.
+Travel affiliate programs work the way all sorts of other affiliate programs work, and that’s by placing special links on websites or sharing them through social media so a business can tell how someone found them and pay a little something for the referral

-I don’t want to pimp my blog out with loads of random links to things, so am rather picky and often say a polite no thank you after being invited to join travel affiliate programs that aren’t right for me or my readers.
+Once you join affiliate marketing programs there are hundreds of businesses to choose from.
+As I don’t want to pimp my blog out with loads of random links to things, I’m rather picky and often say a polite no thank you after being invited to join travel affiliate programs that aren’t right for me or my readers.

 Some of the companies I do have affiliate relationships with include…

 Sometimes sites have cookie periods, so if you click on a link, go away to think about it for a few days and then go back and buy the blogger still gets something.
+Others don’t use cookies so we only get something if people book when they’ve click through from our site.

 Other ways my travel blog makes money